Biodiversity changes -

 BIO-C3 wants to use the gained process understanding to design a management framework, which will ultimately allow testing management parameters; a helpful tool for politicians and stakeholders to evaluate the possible actions to maintain and improve the biodiversity status of the Baltic Sea for future generations.

-June 27-30 2016: The BIO-C3 annual meeting brought together 35 participants from our 13 partner institutes in Tallinn, Estonia!
-On the agenda: special workshops on invasive round goby and zooplankton, scientific highlight updates, break-out groups to collaboratively advance scientific work, and logistical planning for 2016-2017 BIO-C3 activities.
+June 26-29 2017: The final BIO-C3 annual meeting assembled 30 participants from our 13 partner institutes in Kiel, Germany!
+On the agenda: a 1-day scientific mini-symposium open to the public showcasing BIO-C3 science, break-out groups to collaboratively advance scientific work, deliverables and synthesis paper ideas, updates on BIO-C3 initiatives and activites, and logistical planning for 2016-2017 BIO-C3 activities.

-April 13-28 and May 13-29 2016: BIO-C3 scientists under the lead of GEOMAR continue data and sample collections for integrative Baltic ecosystem assessments on board of research vessel Alkor.
-Follow the cruise blog!
+April 13-29 and May 13-29 2017: BIO-C3 scientists under the lead of GEOMAR continue data and sample collections for the integrative Baltic ecosystem long-term data series on board of research vessel Alkor, facing everything from snow-storms to beautiful ummer conditions.
+Read the cruise blog!